Mystery powder delivered to Eric Idle's Hollywood Hills home

 LOS ANGELES — Police and emergency crews flocked to the home of the comedian Eric Idle in the Hollywood Hills after an envelope containing a mysterious powder was opened Monday night, police said.

 Police said a resident at the address called police about 6:20 p.m.
-NBC Los Angeles reported that Idle, 75, a longtime member of Monty Python's Flying Circus whose Broadway musical "Spamalot" won a Tony Award, lives at the address with his wife, the actor Tania Kasevich.
+NBC Los Angeles reported that Idle, 76, a longtime member of Monty Python's Flying Circus whose Broadway musical "Spamalot" won a Tony Award, lives at the address with his wife, the actor Tania Kosevich.

 Officials said the nature of the powder couldn't immediately be determined, but they said they were treating the scene as a possible anthrax scare.